What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Methodology

 \subsection{Training Data Construction}

 A fundamental challenge when applying existing MLLMs to OV-HOI tasks is the absence of explicit reasoning chains.
 Standard pipelines provide static labels but lack intermediate cognitive steps: \textbf{what} tool to use, \textbf{which} human-object pairs to link, and \textbf{how} plausible verbs are identified.
-To address this, we devise a process to synthesize a high-fidelity structured reasoning chains, thus creating explicit examples that effectively bridge the perception-to-cognition gap.
+To address this, we devise a process to synthesize a high-fidelity structured reasoning chains for constructing our proposed \emph{hicodet-6K} dataset, which creates explicit examples to subtly resolve the above-mentioned cognitive steps, thus effectively bridge the gap between perception and cognition during inference.

-\textbf{Data Collection.} Our data generation process begins by leveraging the Qwen2.5-VL-72B~\citep{bai2025qwen2} model to explore the HICO-DET training dataset.
+\textbf{Data Collection.} Our data generation begins by leveraging the Qwen3-VL-32B~\citep{bai2025qwen3} to explore the HICO-DET training dataset.
 For each image, we perform 16 independent policy rollouts to generate a diverse set of potential reasoning pathways.
-Instances that demonstrate at least one successful prediction across these rollouts are identified as solvable and selected for CoT generation.
+An instance is considered solvable if at least one rollout produces a triplet set that matches the training annotations under the same matching protocol used for reward computation, including both semantic consistency and spatial IoU constraints.

 \textbf{Data Assessment.} To ensure the quality and reliability of the synthesized data, we introduce a rigorous assessment stage.
 Specifically, we employ the Qwen-VL-Max model as an expert validator to meticulously review and score each reasoning chain.
 Chains containing factual errors, logical inconsistencies, or hallucinated reasoning are systematically discarded.
 This validation procedure yields approximately 6,000 high-fidelity reasoning chains for SFT.
 The remaining 8,000 trajectories, which were confirmed as successful but not selected in SFT, are then served as the training data for RL stage, providing a wider range of successful behaviors for policy exploration.
-Moreover, during the selection of both SFT and RL, we further ensure the dataset maintains a high degree of diversity across different interaction types.
+To prevent data leakage, hicodet-6K and all RL trajectories are constructed only from the HICO-DET training set.